 - Tampering or destroying any material evidence or document;

-- Disposing off or tampering with any goods that have been detained, seized, or attached.
+- Disposing of or tampering with any goods that have been detained, seized, or attached.

 - Owner Accepts Ownership: If the owner of the goods comes forward, the goods can be released on payment of the applicable tax and penalty.As per the GST Notification 39/2021 dated 21-12-2021, 1st January 2022 was notified as the date on which provisions of Sections 108, 109, and 113 to 122 of the Finance Act, 2021 came into force. o, amendments to section 129 of the CGST Act also came into effect from 1st January 2022 where the concerned person needs to pay the penalty as mentioned in the issued notice which is 200% of the tax payable in the general case (earlier 100%) within seven days from the date of issuance of notice.In the case of exempted goods, on payment of an amount equal to 2% of the value of goods or Rs 25000, whichever is less.

-If the registered person or the transporter fails to pay the implied penalty within 7 days, the authorised personnel can seize goods and/or the vehicle, and begin legal proceedings for the same.
-Upon confiscation of the goods, the ownership of the seized goods will be transferred to the central government, which on 3 months of confiscation can be auctioned by the authorised personnel and give the proceeds to the Central Government.
+Initially, if the registered person or the transporter failed to pay the implied penalty within 7 days, the authorized personnel could seize goods and/or the vehicle, and begin legal proceedings for the same.
+Upon confiscation of the goods, the ownership of the seized goods is to be transferred to the central government, which within 3 months of confiscation can be auctioned by the authorized personnel and given the proceeds to the Central Government.
 However, new Rule 144A was added in January 2022 for the recovery of the penalty imposed u/s 129 (E-way bill violations).
 If the concerned person does not pay the penalty voluntarily within 15 days from the receipt of the order then the recovery is to be made by way of an auction/selling of the goods that are being seized.
 Similarly, Rule 154 was also substituted to provide for the appropriation of the sale proceeds.

 What you can do?

-However, the penalty in such case should not be less than the amount of penalty levied under the provisions of Detention and Seizure.
+However, the penalty in such cases should not be less than the amount of penalty levied under the provisions of Detention and Seizure.

-- Provisions of the Act not only lay the ground for levy of penalty but also attract Fine.
-Such fine will be in addition to the penalty /tax imposed.
+- Provisions of the Act not only lay the ground for the levy of penalties but also attract Fine.
+Such a fine will be in addition to the penalty /tax imposed.

-- Like any other provisions of the Act, an opportunity of being heard will be provided to the concerned person.
+- Like any other provisions of the Act, an opportunity of being heard is provided to the concerned person.

-- Title of the goods/conveyances shall rest in hands of Government.
+- The title of the goods/conveyances shall rest in the hands of the Government.

-- After the proper officer is satisfied that the confiscated goods or conveyance are not required in any other proceedings under this Act and after giving reasonable time, not exceeding three months to pay fine in lieu of confiscation, can dispose of such goods or conveyance and deposit the sale proceeds thereof with the Government.
+- After the proper officer is satisfied that the confiscated goods or conveyance are not required in any other proceedings under this Act and after giving reasonable time, not exceeding three months to pay a fine instead of confiscation, can dispose of such goods or conveyance and deposit the sale proceeds thereof with the Government.

 Prevention is better than cure!

-We recommend timely generation of EWay bills to avoid future penalties and confiscation on non-generation of e-way bills.
+We recommend the timely generation of E-Way bills under GST to avoid future penalties and confiscation on non-generation of e-way bills.

-IRIS Topaz is a smart E-way Management Solution helps you manage your Eway bills, right from the generation to its expiry.
-It is user friendly, self-explanatory and economical to operate.
-The web portal can be accessed at https://esp.irisgst.com/ while IRIS also offers a bulk E-way bill generation desktop utility.
-Features of IRIS Topaz:
+IRIS GST’s smart E-way Management Solution helps you manage your Eway bills, right from generation to its expiry.
+The system allows for the generation of e-way bills, tracking of their status, and the cancellation of e-way bills, if required.
+IRIS also offers a bulk E-way bill generation desktop utility.
+Features:

 - Generation and Cancellation of E-way bill,